trishulogy/Cherry-Resume-Maker/README.md

 # Professional Resume Builder
-This is a modern, responsive web application for building professional resumes.
-Users can fill out a form with their personal information, education, work experience, and more.
-The application then generates a formatted PDF resume ready for download.
+This web application enables users to create a professional resume using a modern, intuitive single interface.
+Students and professionals may instantly enter their personal details, education, and work experience, among other things.
+Users are also able to immediately download a well-formatted PDF resume using the single-click download option.

 # Features
 Responsive Design: The application works seamlessly on both desktop and mobile devices.